Calgary Personal Injury Lawyers

 Car accidents can occur for many reasons.
 Dangerous operation of a vehicle, impaired driving, distracted driving, driving while tired, and poor weather can all increase the risk of a motor vehicle collision.
 In 2022, Camrose saw an overall increase in car collisions, impaired driving, and dangerous operations of a vehicle.

-Commonly Seen Injuries in an Accident
+Commonly Seen Injuries in Camrose Car Accidents

 Motor vehicle accidents are routinely responsible for injuries seen in the emergency room.
 Certain factors can increase an accident’s severity, for instance, speeding, failure to wear a seat belt, poor vehicle maintenance, and the accident location (such as an intersection).
-Injuries can occur in even minor accidents such as fender benders.
+Injuries can occur in even minor accidents, such as fender benders.
 Common injuries include:

 • Whiplash-associated disorders;